Data Compiled by Richard Halopka Senior Outreach Specialist, UW-Madison Division of Extension Clark County Crops & Soils Educator

-While prices are on a steady trend, lack of dairy quality hay has pushed prices down for the overall market.
-Lower quality is discounted.
+Prices are steady this week.
+Dairy quality hay is supporting the market.
+Market prices do cover a wide range this week depending on quality.
 If you have questions on this report contact email@example.com .
 If you need forage or have forage to sell or straw, connect to the Farmer-to-Farmer website.
 You may contact your local county agriculture educator if you need help placing an ad.
 There is no charge for the service.

 Upper Midwest Hay Price Summary by Quality Grade